Cadillac Elmiraj: Overview

-The Elmira J is rear-wheel drive and was "constructed with chassis and structural elements of an ongoing Cadillac vehicle development project slated for future production".
+The Elmiraj is rear-wheel drive and was "constructed with chassis and structural elements of an ongoing Cadillac vehicle development project slated for future production".
 According to a blog article claiming to be informed by an insider, this platform is under development by the name of Omega, to underpin future top-of-the-line Cadillac cars to compete with the European premium class like the Audi A8, BMW 7 Series, and Mercedes-Benz S-Class.

+One of the inspirations for the interior of the Elmiraj, according to the interior design team, was mid-century modern furniture, such as the Eames Lounge Chair.
+Like early versions of that chair, the seat backs in the car, as well as multiple trim pieces, are made from Brazilian rosewood, which Cadillac claims was sourced from "already fallen" wood.
+Other interior materials include black and tan leather for the upholstery, and titanium for the rest of the trim pieces.
+Features of the interior include a digital gauge cluster screen, which still retains an analog speedometer and tachometer, and a retractable 10 inch center touchscreen.

 Niki Smart, lead exterior designer on the Elmira J project, said “We wanted a mature statement for Cadillac where simplicity and subtle adornments create a purposeful presence.”

-“Elmiraj advances Cadillac’s provocative modern design and performance, contrasted with bespoke craftsmanship and luxury,” said Mark Adams, who was back then Cadillac design director.
-“It explores performance driving, as well as how we’re approaching elevating the Cadillac range and new dimensions of Art & Science philosophy.”
+“Elmiraj advances Cadillac’s provocative modern design and performance, contrasted with bespoke craftsmanship and luxury,” said Mark Adams, Cadillac's design director at the time.
+“It explores performance driving, as well as how we’re approaching elevating the Cadillac range and new dimensions of Art & Science philosophy”.

-The Elmira J was exposed to a larger public at the 2013 IAA (Internationale Automobilausstellung) in Frankfurt, Germany.
+The Elmiraj was shown at the 2013 IAA (Internationale Automobilausstellung) in Frankfurt, Germany.